Mekhlabhishek/Test1/book/chapter-12.md

 In the last chapter, we created a page object and used it in our test cases.
-If you have still not converted your code, then please take some time and convert all your test cases to use page object and not getters.
+If the code is still not modified, then let's take some time and convert all our test cases to use page object and not getters.
 Sample code is [here](https://github.com/bigbinary/learn-webdriverio-book/blob/master/book/miscellaneous.md)

 ## Creating components

-As you can see we are creating a getter for `primaryButton` in almost every page class.
+As we can see we are creating a getter for `primaryButton` in almost every page class.
 At this point, we will take a glimpse of the components.
 We will take out the `primaryButton` getter declaration and action related around that.

 Create a new folder called `components` and create a file in that folder with the name `form.component.js` and paste the following code into it.